in

 Q14.
 Do you offer full source code for your controls?

 JMB.
-Yes, some versions of our products contain all the source code for the controls contained in that product.
-So for example, DXperience Enterprise contains all the source for the controls for all platforms.
-For our suites, you'll find that we provide a version without source and one with.
+Yes, the higher-level versions of our products contain all the source code for the controls contained in that product.
+So for example, DXperience and DevExpress Universal contain all the source for the controls for all platforms.

 Q15.
 If source code is available, are we allowed to change the source code?
 Are there any limitations to doing so?